Cranberry Pavlova – a meringue-based festive dessert

 I love fruit which have a good balance of sharp and sweet flavour.
 Often, as with this recipe, they need to cooked to bring out their zingy flavour.
 In addition cranberries, I think rhubarb and gooseberries are both under-rated.
 If you share my love of a good old-fashioned sharp and sweet fruit recipe, you might like my Rhubarb Fool, Rhubarb Roulade or Gooseberry and Elderflower Sorbet.

 One of the great things about pavlova is that while it has that show-stopping, celebratory vibe, they are actually extremely simple to produce even for inexperienced cooks.
 It is easy to make the meringue a day in advance and then assembling the pavlova takes a matter of minutes.
 I make loads of them at Christmas and New Year.
-In addition to my Cranberry Pavlova, two of favourites are Rose and Raspberry Pavlova and Lemon Pavlova.
+In addition to my Cranberry Pavlova, some of my other favourites include Strawberry Pavlova, Rose and Raspberry Pavlova and Lemon Pavlova.

 Lemon Pavlova, what’s not to like?
 I love lemon and I love meringue, so for me this is pretty much the perfect dessert.
 Even better, it is really easy to make!
 One of the great things about pavlovas is that while they have that show-stopping, celebratory vibe, they are actually extremely simple to produce even for inexperienced cooks.
 Another of my favourites is Rose and Raspberry Pavlova which is a twist on a more traditional pavlova recipe.